genres17/API-Detector/README.md

 # API-Detector
+## Introduction
-A small Android-app that can show your device's API level
+API Detector is a small Android-app that can show your device's API level.